 The trucking industry is currently in a technology transition that includes autonomous vehicles.
 First, we saw the smartphone apps that helped truckers locate truck stops and trucker parking.
-Then came the FAST Act in 2015 that will require all commercial truck drivers to use electronic logging systems by December 18, 2017.
+Then came the FAST Act in 2015 that required all commercial truck drivers to use electronic logging systems by December 18, 2017.
 There is also truck tracking technology and in-cab dash cam systems that are used to reduce crime and improve safety.

 Today, we are seeing a fast-paced move toward autonomous vehicles in the trucking industry.
 Using self-driving technology, truck drivers will soon be able to eat, watch TV—even nap—while their big rig drives itself.
 Long-term, there may not even be a driver in the vehicle.
 Will this new trucking technology continue to make the trucking industry and America’s highways safer and more efficient?
 What will this look like for those in the industry?

 Before we answer that question, why are self-driving trucks even a consideration?
 The main purpose of autonomous trucks is to make truck driving a safer profession.
 This is both for the driver and the general public.
 Being a truck driver is hard work.
 Truckers drive in all types of weather and traffic conditions.
 They are regulated by hours of service rules that dictate when they can drive, eat, sleep, and rest.

 Plus, the trucking industry is currently running at max capacity, as qualified truckers are either retiring or leaving the industry for better paying, less stressful jobs.
 There is also the issue of a constantly increasing demand for freight hauling services.
 There are currently 3.5 million truck drivers in the U.S. But according to the American Trucking Association’s Truck Driver Shortage Analysis from 2015, the industry was short nearly 48,000 drivers in 2015.
 By 2024 the trucking industry will see a shortage of 175,000 truck drivers.